gdsc-bbsbec/HeyBooks/README.md

 ## **Problem Statement**

 During lockdown, students faced a lot of problem arranging books.
 So, they had to turn towards online material which included ebooks.
 Finding eBooks links lead to many scams/viruses/spam mails from different sites.
-Buying books from online sites is risky, tends to many frauds and it is not recommended.
+Buying books from online sites is risky, tends to many frauds and it is not recommended.🤦🏻‍♂️

 ## **Solution**

 Using Google books API we have designed an app that opens desired books by the student by using a simple search mechanism.
 By using this method we are protected from any kind of scam/virus and the user is protected as Google books API is a trusted source for all ebooks.
 It has a wide library of of books which are included in syllabus.
 Nowadays it also has the option of audio books which will help students study from home.
-This will lead to saving of paper and other resources used to print books.
+This will lead to saving of paper and other resources used to print books.🤩

 ## **Screenshots**
 ### **Light**